 All aspects of the unit must be undertaken in line with legislative requirements, workplace policies and procedures, and accepted safe practices.

 This unit has been developed to cover the broad range of emergencies and workplaces as considered in Australian Standard 3745-2010 and AS4083-2010.

-On completion of this course, participants will have an understanding of:
+On completion of this course, participants should be able to:

-Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: PUAWER005B Operate as part of an emergency control organisation.
+Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: PUAFER005 Operate as part of an emergency control organisation.

-There is a maximum number of 12 participants per program.
+There is a maximum number of 10 participants per program.

 This course is also available in a combined Warden Training / Fire Extinguisher one day course.

 Note: The Fire Warden component of this training will be delivered in the morning starting from 7.30am.

 Students are required to be able to complete the following tasks: